erfanzar/EasyDeL/README.md

 ### Latest News 🔥

+- KV cache quantization is improved and now have +%21 accuracy from old version (%69)
 - adding `EasyDeLFlaxPretrainedModel.from_pretrained` and `EasyDeLFlaxPretrainedModel.save_pretrained` to give users
   experience of being free and not only using easydel states
 - removing *(q,k,v,b,a)_partition_specs and using `PartitionAxis` instead of them.